Wedgwood Rock

 Wedgwood Rock is located at 7200 28th Ave NE in Seattle.
 Photo by Valarie.

 How did the Rock get there?
-Certainly it was not put in place by Albert Balch, the developer who platted the surrounding streets and built the houses!
+Certainly, it was not put in place by Albert Balch, the developer who platted the surrounding streets and built the houses!

 Research on Wedgwood Rock has been done by Dr. Terry W. Swanson, Department of Geological Sciences and Quaternary Research Center at the University of Washington in Seattle.
 The term “quaternary” refers to the time period of the most recent Ice Age, when glacial ice extended down into Washington State as far south as Olympia and Spokane.